-The seventh day on the road took us out of the mountains and to the eastern edge of Oregon.
-It included our first foray onto an interstate highway.
 In some of the western states it’s legal to ride on the highway when there are no reasonable alternatives, and we met that criteria twice today.
 We were on the highway for a total of 7 miles on a Sunday, so the traffic was light.
 Almost all of the shoulder was freshly paved and beautifully smooth.

 The pine-covered mountains gave way to golden rolling hills along the Snake River.
 This is a river the riders will get to know very well.
 It comes in and out of our route all the way into Jackson Wyoming.
 What we saw today was wide and ambling but soon will be dotted with rapids and falls as we head east.